561-475-1831

 There are three types of visitors to a property:

 Licensees, or guests who have the consent of the property owner to visit.
-The owner has a smaller duty towards licensees than to invitees, but must still inform them of any risks present.
+The owner has a smaller duty towards licensees than to invitees but must still inform them of any risks present.

-A property owner has a duty of care toward welcome visitors and guests to maintain a safe environment and to fix any problems as quickly as possible that, when foreseeable, might cause an accident.
+A property owner has a duty of care toward welcoming visitors and guests to maintain a safe environment and to fix any problems as quickly as possible that, when foreseeable, might cause an accident.

 Every personal injury case is different, but a successful case may make compensation available for a variety of purposes, including: